Madatt/ffmdtt/readme.md

-Toy lexer, parser and compilator to pseudo-assembly I wrote when learning about compilers.
+Toy lexer, parser and compiler to pseudo-assembly I wrote when learning about compilers.